The following Commercial practice note provides comprehensive and up to date legal information covering:

 due performance—where the parties have completed their contractual obligations and are therefore discharged from further performance; the contract will automatically terminate, unless the parties agree to renew the obligations

-effluxion of time—where a contract has been put in place for a specific period of time; the
+effluxion of time—where a contract has been put in place for a specific

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.